 - the building has a secure and lockable mail delivery point (letterbox) that is easily accessible for the delivery of mail at all times

-- the building (if business) needs to be occupied during business hours
+- the building (if a business) needs to be occupied during business hours

 It is the owner's responsibility to advise the Land Registry of any changes to their property address.
-The Land Registry will updated this for free.
+The Land Registry will update this for free.

 Valid from 1 April 2021 to 31 March 2022

-Addressing of a new dwelling - £92 per property
+Addressing of new property - £92 per property

 Development of up to 10 new dwellings including a new street name - £205 per street plus £41 per property up to 10

 Development of over 10 new dwellings including a new street name - £205 per street plus £41 per property up to 10, then an additional £36 per property over 10.